So you want to start an online business? Congrats! Even setting that intention is something millions of aspiring entrepreneurs unfortunately never do.

 It means if you don’t have a strong support system or aren’t already in a network of people who are driven, passionate, or entrepreneurial, then you’ll want to immerse yourself in online (or in-person) groups of like-minded people.

-By linking up with people who have similar interests and shared goals, you’ll be in their entrepreneurial energy, see their successes and failures (which’ll make your failures feel less significant), and be able to bounce biz ideas around.
+By linking up with people who have similar interests and shared goals, you’ll be in their entrepreneurial energy, see their successes and failures (which’ll make your failures feel less significant), and be able to bounce ideas around.

 Rough patches will definitely happen.
+They’re inevitable.
 At one point or another, either sales will slow, your emails will get opened less, or your content on a social media platform won’t hit as hard as it used to.

 Instead of feeling down and not sure what you need to do to get out of the slump, you’ll feel much better trusting and implementing your rough patch plan.